Yarmouth Stone: Interpretations

 The marks on this "copy" are not runes; and as Mr. Nickerson, in his enclosed note points out, they have very little likeness to runes.
 They strike me as being a freak of nature, and would therefore advise that the "Runic(?)
 Stone" be examined by a geologist.

 Interest in and belief in the authenticity of the stone grew however to the point where in the late 1930s plans for a national park were being considered.
 It is during this period that the president of the local historical society and the "Yarmouth Leif Erikson Memorial Society", the Reverend Gordon Lewis, wrote that Erikson had not only visited and left the stone but had also built a village, exploring the area for at least 12 years.
 It is also suggested, although not fully proven, that "Lewis believed in the stone so passionately that he took the bold step of “improving” it.
 The recalcitrant markings were allegedly “clarified” under his ministrations with hammer and chisel, transforming the faint tracings described in the nineteenth century into the much more emphatic text of the twentieth.
 (Herein lies one possible explanation for the striking difference between pre- and post-1930s images of the artifact.)"

 In 1943 an official provincial guidebook, Historic Nova Scotia, described it as authentic.
-But then a Nova Scotia born professor of archaeology, A. D. Fraser, said that it showed saw marks and might have been an old quarry block, and that the carvings were much poorer than runes that had examined and that he could "not see anything here that is more runic than Roman or Cypriote or of any other system that one might name."
+But then a Nova Scotia born professor of archaeology, A. D. Fraser, wrote that it showed saw marks and that "There is a strong probability, I think, that the thing is the work of an Indian of perhaps a century back who found a discarded ballast block and utilized it for his own purposes."
+He also wrote that the carvings were much poorer than runes that had examined and that he could "not see anything here that is more runic than Roman or Cypriote or of any other system that one might name."
 Strandwold, who had translated it in 1934, turned out to have no credentials and no knowledge of Old Norse.
 All mention of the stone was removed from "Historic Nova Scotia".
 Despite all this in 1947 the local museum ordered more copies of Standwold's pamphlet on the stone, and others claiming expertise continued to pronounce it genuine.
 New interpretations were brought forward - Hungarian, Welsh, Mayan, and in 1993 the local paper ran an editorial titled "The 'runic stone' - why don't we just say it was left by aliens?"

 The Yarmouth County Museum lists a number of other theories on a placard near the stone.
 The museum prefers to remain neutral on all theories about the stone.

-Japanese

-In his 1896 article "Ancient Literature of America", John Campbell claimed that the inscription is in Old Japanese and reads "wabi deka Kuturade bushi goku" - "Katurade, the eminent warrior, has died in peace".
-Campbell maintains that identical writing is found in Siberia, Mongolia, and Japan, and spread to Nova Scotia via the Choctaw, the Maskoki, or the Chicasa peoples of North America, whose languages, he feels, are simply forms of Japanese.